 Guided by practitioner faculty, Bachelor’s in Psychology students will be equipped with a broad foundation in psychological principles, such as:

 - Critical thinking

 Graduates from the online Bachelor’s in Psychology program will be qualified to pursue a graduate degree in a variety of different fields.
 In addition, they will be prepared to use their education to further their professional careers in a variety of settings through the program’s four distinct concentrations.

 Bachelor’s in Psychology: Online Student Experience

 Through the convenience of The Chicago School’s online programs, your life remains intact.
 Our online Global Student Dashboard is where you will find all of the components to successfully complete your program.
-There, you’ll find your coursework and assignments, interact with fellow students, and are asked questions from your instructor.
+There, you’ll find your coursework and assignments, questions from your instructor, and interact with fellow students.

 Fundamentals of Psychology